Wollerton Old Hall Garden

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

 Wollerton Old Hall Garden is a formal, modern garden located in north Shropshire, set around a 16th Century Hall (not open to the public).
-The garden spans 3 acres and features garden rooms richly planted with perennials, salvias, clematis, and roses, showcasing a clever use of color, form, and scale.
+The garden is renowned for its salvias, clematis, and roses, and features a variety of garden rooms with rich perennial plantings.

 Opening Times for 2026

-The garden is open from Good Friday, 3rd April 2026, to Sunday, 27th September 2026.
+The garden will be open from Good Friday, 3rd April 2026, to Sunday, 27th September 2026.
 Specific opening times are as follows:

 - Easter (Good Friday, Easter Sunday, Easter Monday): 11am - 5pm